E. Stanley Jones: Life

 E. Stanley Jones was born in Baltimore, Maryland on January 3, 1884.
 He was educated in Baltimore schools and studied law at City College before graduating from Asbury College, Wilmore, Kentucky in 1907.
 He was on the faculty of Asbury College when he was called to missionary service in India in 1907 under the Board of Missions of the Methodist Episcopal Church.
 He traveled to India and began working with the lowest castes, including Dalits.
 He became a close friend of many leaders in the Indian Independence movement, and became known for his interfaith work.
 He said, “Peace is a by-product of conditions out of which peace naturally comes.
-If reconciliation is God’s chief business, it is ours—between man and God, between man and himself, and between man and man.”
+If reconciliation is God’s chief business, it is ours - between man and God, between man and himself, and between man and man.”.

 In 1911, he married fellow missionary Mabel Lossing, whom he met in India.
 Their only child, Eunice, was born in 1914.

 According to his and other contemporary reports, his friendship for the cause of Indian self-determination allowed him to become a friend of leaders of the up-and-coming Indian National Congress party.
-He spent much time with Mohandas K. Gandhi, and the Nehru family.
+He spent much time with Mohandas K. Gandhi and the Nehru family.
 Gandhi challenged Jones and, through Jones' writing, the thousands of Western missionaries working there during the last decades of the British Raj, to include greater respect for the mindset and strengths of the Indian character in their work.

-In 1925, while home on furlough, he wrote a report of his years of service—what he had taught and what he had learned in India.
+In 1925, while home on furlough, he wrote a report of his years of service - what he had taught and what he had learned in India.
 It was published in a book released in 1926 titled "The Christ of the Indian Road" and became a best seller.
 It sold over a million copies.
 Other books followed and certain books or single chapters became required reading in various theological seminaries or in degree courses at government colleges in parts of the world.

 His work became interdenominational and worldwide.
 He helped to re-establish the Indian “Ashram” (or forest retreat) as a means of drawing men and women together for days at a time to study in depth their own spiritual natures and quest, and what the different faiths offered individuals.
 In 1930, along with a British missionary and Indian pastor and using the sound Christian missionary principle of indigenization.
 (God's reconciliation to mankind through Jesus on the cross.
 He made Him visible as the Universal Son of Man who had come for all people.
-This opening up of nations to receiving Christ within their own framework marked a new approach in missions called "indigenization") Dr. Jones reconstituted the “Ashram” with Christian disciplines.
+This opening up of nations to receiving Christ within their own framework marked a new approach in missions called "indigenization").
+Jones reconstituted the “Ashram” with Christian disciplines.
 This institution became known as the ”Christian Ashram.”